 Does online CBT work?

 Yes.
-This is one of the clearest findings in recent therapy research.
+And it's one of the most consistent findings in recent therapy research.

-A 2018 meta-analysis in the Journal of Anxiety Disorders (Olthuis et al.) compared online CBT to in-person CBT across 20 studies.
+A 2016 Cochrane review (Olthuis et al.) compared online CBT to in-person CBT across 38 studies.
 The result: no significant difference in outcomes for anxiety and depression.
 People got the same benefit over video as they did sitting in an office.

 This makes sense when you think about what CBT involves.
 It's conversation, skill-building, and structured exercises.
 None of that requires being in the same room.

-At Heart 2 Heart, we work with clients across California over secure video.
+We work with clients across California over secure video.
 You get a licensed therapist (LMFT), weekly sessions, and the same structured CBT approach you'd get in person.
-The only difference is you're on your couch instead of ours.
+The only difference: you're on your couch, not ours.

 If you're thinking about it